Haudenosaunee men's national lacrosse team: Modern team

 The Iroquois Nationals men's lacrosse team was formed and sanctioned by the Grand Council of the Haudenosaunee in 1983 in preparation of friendlies at the NCAA championship in Baltimore, Maryland.
-The Nationals lost to the Syracuse Orange 28-5 and the Hobart Statesmen 22-14.
+The Nationals lost to the Syracuse Orangemen 28-5 and the Hobart Statesmen 22–14.
 Prior to the 1984 Summer Olympics, the Nationals held the Jim Thorpe Memorial Games and Pow-Wow, a 6-team event with local and international teams in Los Angeles.
 The nationals achieved their first victory over the national team of England.
 The following year, using their Haudenosaunee passports, the Nationals traveled and toured England losing only once.

 The Iroquois Nationals team is the only First Nation's team with international recognition as a sovereign people.
-After being denied membership by the International Lacrosse Federation (ILF) to compete in the 1986 World Lacrosse Championship in Canada, the Iroquois hosted the teams for preliminary games at the University of Buffalo.
+After being denied membership by the International Lacrosse Federation (ILF) to compete in the 1986 World Lacrosse Championship in Canada, the Iroquois hosted the teams for preliminary games at the University at Buffalo.
 The IFL accepted the Iroquois as a full member nation in 1988.

 The Iroquois Nationals took part in their first international competition at the 1990 World Lacrosse Championship in Australia, finishing fifth out of five teams.
 They warmed up for the world championship by competing in the Lacrosse USA tournament in Syracuse against top men's club teams.

+In 2002, the Iroquois Nationals were recognized with an Honoring Nations award for demonstrating nation building through traditional sports.
+The Honoring Nations award program is administered by the Harvard Project on American Indian Economic Development.